 The following sections describe two implementations of host model caps to serve as examples.
 For each of the functions listed above, a description for how it is implemented in each host model is included.

 6.5.1 SCM Host Cap

-The cap functions for the SCM are mainly implemented in:
+The only build type supported for the SCM v4 is the static build.
+The cap functions are mainly implemented in: